souxls/Collections/README.md

 - [jq](https://github.com/stedolan/jq) - Command-line JSON processor
 - [rocky](https://github.com/rocky-linux/rocky) - Rocky Linux is a community enterprise Operating System designed to be 100% bug-for-bug compatible with Enterprise Linux created in response to the effective discontinuation of CentOS.
 - [git-filter-repo](https://github.com/newren/git-filter-repo) - Quickly rewrite git repository history (filter-branch replacement)
+- [bfg-repo-cleaner](https://github.com/rtyley/bfg-repo-cleaner) - Removes large or troublesome blobs like git-filter-branch does, but faster.
+And written in Scala.
 - [git](https://github.com/git/git) - Git Source Code Mirror - This is a publish-only repository and all pull requests are ignored.
 Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 - [nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
 - [common-regex](https://github.com/cdoco/common-regex) - 🎃 常用正则表达式 - 收集一些在平时项目开发中经常用到的正则表达式。